Last revised: January 17, 2021

 6. Robert Hamerton-Kelly, sermon from December 24, 2000, and sermon from December 24, 2002 (Woodside Village Church); sermon from December 18, 2005, sermon from December 17, 2006, and sermon from December 20, 2009 (Society of St. John, Palo Alto, CA).

-7. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” made these Christmas reflections in 2017, “The Throne of David, Part 2“; 2016, “God-Is-with-Us: A Christmas Eve Meditation“; in 2015, “The Child Who Supplants Us All; in 2013, “Unwrapping the Future“; and in 2012, “Outcasts at the Manger.”
+7. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” made these Christmas reflections in 2018, “In the Arms of Mary, in the Arms of Christ“; in 2017, “The Throne of David, Part 2“; 2016, “God-Is-with-Us: A Christmas Eve Meditation“; in 2015, “The Child Who Supplants Us All; in 2013, “Unwrapping the Future“; and in 2012, “Outcasts at the Manger.”

 8. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Rob Grayson, a blog in 2015, “What Matters at Christmas“; John Davies, a sermon in 2015, “Becoming Human: The Shepherds’ Instinct, the Magis’ Hunch; Mike Morrell, a blog in 2016, “Christmas Incarnation: The Advent of Us.”